Cow hitch: Variations

 The underlying cow hitch structure can be formed and used in a variety of ways.
 These variations are differentiated by method used to form the knot and the way in which it is loaded.
 In particular, the knot can be formed with an end of the rope, in a closed loop or strap, or a combination of these two in which it is tied with the end and then formed into a loop by securing the free end to the standing part.
 Although certain names tend to be historically associated with a particular variations, real-world naming is not necessarily consistent between various users and applications.

 With the end

 When tied using the end of a rope, such as when securing an animal's lead to a vertical post or stake, this knot was said to be more resistant to loosening than the clove hitch as the animal wanders around the post.
 In general, however, this single-ended form of the cow hitch is less stable compared to the variations in which both ends are loaded.

 In a closed loop or strap

 This form is commonly known as a strap hitch or girth hitch, the latter term being common among climbers.
 It is the method commonly used to attach luggage tags which have a pre-tied loop of string or elastic.
 This form is also often used to connect loop-ended lanyards to handheld electronic equipment, since it can be tied without access to the ends of the fastening loop.

+When used to connect two closed loops, and dressed so as to be symmetrical, it is known as a strop bend.
+This can be used to attach pre-sewn or permanently tied slings.